 Months of entry

-This master's degree is aimed at students who are currently employed in / or who desire to be employed in, a forensic, forensic mental health, or mental health setting, for example:
+This Masters degree is ideal if you are currently employed in / or desire to be employed in a forensic, forensic mental health, or mental health setting, for example:

 - secure hospitals